xanzy/xanzy.github.io/projects/chef-guard/configuration/chef_section.md

 The port your ErChef API (the actual Chef Server so to speak) is listening on.
 Unless you specifically altered the default, this should be `8000`.

 #### bookshelfkey
 The bookshelf access_key_id.
-Could be found in either `/etc/opscode/private-chef-secrets.json` (for Enterpise Chef 11) or `/etc/chef-server/chef-server-secrets.json` (for Open Source Chef 11 and Chef 12).
+Could be found in either `/etc/opscode/private-chef-secrets.json` (for Enterpise Chef 11), `/etc/chef-server/chef-server-secrets.json` (for Open Source Chef 11 and Chef 12), or `/etc/opscode/chef-server-running.json` (for later versions of Chef 12).

 #### bookshelfsecret
 The bookshelf secret_access_key.
-Could be found in either `/etc/opscode/private-chef-secrets.json` (for Enterpise Chef 11) or `/etc/chef-server/chef-server-secrets.json` (for Open Source Chef 11 and Chef 12).
+Could be found in either `/etc/opscode/private-chef-secrets.json` (for Enterpise Chef 11), `/etc/chef-server/chef-server-secrets.json` (for Open Source Chef 11 and Chef 12), or `/etc/opscode/chef-server-running.json` (for later versions of Chef 12).

 #### user
 A Chef user which has access to your Chef Server (for Open Source Chef 11) or is invited to all configured Chef Organizations (for Enterprise Chef 11 or Chef 12).